 This is the third in a series of preserve explorations with charismatic naturalist Mike Zarfos.
 In this 27-minute video, we learn about the ephemeral native plants that are the first to emerge in our forests.
 They provide beauty and wonder for us, and vital nourishment for native pollinators.

 Propagating Native Plants from Seed with Jim Sirch

 This zoom webinar was recorded January 22, 2022

 Including native plants in your garden is a great way to help pollinators.
 In this workshop, Jim Sirch, Education Coordinator at the Yale Peabody Museum of Natural History, explains how to plant a seed selection in a plastic jug to stratify over the winter

-Reflecting back on the meaningful impacts and lifelong memories made with our high school aged volunteers, “The Tree Collective” led by Regan Stacey.
+Share the memories of an eventful year of work and play in the outdoors with our high school aged volunteers, “The Tree Collective” led by Regan Stacey.